fbef0102/CSS-Plugins/README.md

 # CSS-Plugins by Harry Potter
 CSS Competitive enhancement, bug/glitch fixes, general purpose and freaky-fun plugins.

->All plugins in here only apply to CSS (last edited:2023/3/8)
+>All plugins in here only apply to CSS
 # Appreciate my work, you can [PayPal Donate](https://paypal.me/Harry0215?locale.x=zh_TW) me.
 If you want any modify or request, free to use or pay me money to do it.
 # Require